derrywijaya/WikiTrends/README.md

 4. After that you can change directories to WikiTrends/webapp and run the terminal command `node app.js`.
 You should see a message saying "App listening on port 8000".
 If you get an error about a missing package, then it may be resolved by running npm install again with the package name.
 5. Point your web browser to http://localhost:8000/now  There you should see the WikiTrends web app using example data from some time ago.

+## How to update data in the webpage
+* backend/hourly.sh is the key script for updating the counts and finding spikes hourly
+* it requires however, the past 2 weeks Wikipedia pageviews counts.

 ##  How to get and process the current page views

-1. Change directories to WikiTrends/backend Make the scripts in the folder executable by:
+Change directories to WikiTrends/backend Make the scripts in the folder executable by:
 * chmod u+x *.sh

 Process: